Thpwg/AGI-SCI-index/README.md

 This index is based on my experiences as a Sierra games-loving translator,<br>
 but also on the games referenced by AGI Programmers Wiki, SCI Programmers Wiki,<br>
-ScummVM detection tables, Sluicebox's sci-scripts and SCIprogramming specialists.
+ScummVM detection tables, EricOakford SCI-Decompilation-Archive, Sluicebox's sci-scripts and SCIprogramming specialists.

+Special recognition to Eric Oakford, pioneer of SCI engine decompilation.

 I'd like to take this opportunity to say a friendly hello to Chris Benshoof,<br>
 aka Sluicebox, the Professor Hubert J. Farnsworth of SCI!